advanced-computer-lab/Airline/README.md

 ![][finalbooking3-ss]

-- Final Summary page where the user can view all the details before reservation and payment method by clicking on pay with card button.
+- Final Summary page where the user can view all the details of departure and return flights before final reservation.
+The user can click on pay with card button for the payment to be completed.